W. Taylor Reveley, III

 Representative Professional Activities and Achievements

 Joined the faculty in 1998.
 Clerked for Justice William J. Brennan, Jr., of the U.S. Supreme Court.
 Spent 13 months in 1972-73 as a Fellow of the Woodrow Wilson International Center for Scholars and an International Affairs Fellow of the Council on Foreign Relations (studying the war powers).
 Practiced law at Hunton and Williams for 28 years, serving as managing partner of the firm for nine years and head of its energy and telecommunications team.
-Helped create the Virginia State Bar's Section on the Education of Lawyers, chaired its board, and is now one of its governors.
+Helped create the Virginia State Bar's Section on the Education of Lawyers and chaired its board.

 Author of War Powers of the President and Congress: Who Holds the Arrows and Olive Branch?
 (University Press of Virginia, 1981), articles on the war powers in the Virginia Law Review, Virginia Journal of International Law, American Political Science Review and Columbia Law Review, and chapters on these powers in Law and Civil War in the Modern World and The Constitution and the Conduct of Foreign Policy.